per1234/smartpins/README.md

 # API reference

 **N.B.** You must call the smartPins `loop()` function from within the main loop of your program as often as possible.
 This runs the underlying H4 scheduler.
 Without this call, nothing will happen!
-Also, if your won loop or other code causes long delays, the pin timings will suffer. **SmartPins** should ideally be deployed in applications that use only itself and the timer callbacks to run all code, avoiding any use of `delay()` calls.
+Also, if your own loop or other code causes long delays, the pin timings will suffer. **SmartPins** should ideally be deployed in applications that use only itself and the timer callbacks to run all code, avoiding any use of `delay()` calls.
 When used correctly, **SmartPins** removes the need to ever call `delay()`.
 Avoid it like the plague.

-Important note:

-You do **NOT** need to call the Arduino pinMode() function. **SmartPins** does this for you already.
+You do **NOT** need to call the Arduino pinMode() function before any of the *input* pin functions. **SmartPins** does this for you already.

 ## Inherited from H4: